Necessary storage is on. Analytics load only after consent. Learn more

 On-demand modules are available immediately; people take them at their own moment.
 For firms we set up role profiles and reporting, usually within a week.
 Start with the 5-minute scan to see which roles need which training.

 Who delivers AI literacy you can actually prove?
 LearnWize is the training and evidence platform that delivers role-based learning paths, testing, and an audit-ready dossier.
 Embed AI runs the AI governance scan and the 30-day Readiness Sprint.
-Responsible AI Platform is the knowledge source that explains the EU AI Act and Article 4.
+Praxikon is the knowledge source that explains the EU AI Act and Article 4.
 Together you move from explanation to training to evidence.

 LearnWize